 Every practising commercial property valuer in South Africa is required to register with the South African Council for the Property Valuers Profession.
 Much can go wrong when an individual who does not have the required skills or accreditation is entrusted with a valuation instruction.

 Valuer competence is pivotal since a sub-par valuation reflects badly not only on the individual but their employers too.
-Because residential and commercial property involve entirely different legal and practical considerations, valuers who work with commercial property need the relevant experience and training.
+Because residential and commercial property involves entirely different legal and practical considerations, valuers who work with commercial property need the relevant experience and training.
 Property service providers that use untrained, non-specialist valuers open themselves up to legal repercussions.

 The most common commercial property valuation errors can all be avoided.
 Choose commercial property experts who have the necessary training and experience to perform accurate, impartial valuations.